Dinnage pulls out of Premier League chief executive role

 The short statement gave no reason for the abrupt turnaround but said the search committee "has reconvened its search and is talking to candidates.
 There will be no further comment until an appointment is made."

-In November, she described the role as "the pinnacle of professional sport and the opportunity to lead such a dynamic and inspirational organization is a great privilege."
+When accepting the job in November, Dinnage said she was "excited at the prospect of taking on this fantastic role" and described the Premier League as "the pinnacle of professional sport."
+She said that "the opportunity to lead such a dynamic and inspirational organization is a great privilege."

+Chelsea chairman Bruce Buck, who had helped lead the recruitment process, described Dinnage as "the outstanding choice" from a "very strong field" of candidates.

 Advertisement